 They follow a patient's progress — taking the medical history, conducting physical exams, making diagnoses, and implementing treatment plans.
 NPs also have the ability to order and interpret lab tests and x-rays.
 They can specialize in many areas including Adult health, Acute care, Geriatrics, Family health, Pediatrics and Women's health.

 Marshfield Clinic is affiliated with many educational institutions and provides many nurse practitioner students with clinical experiences necessary to complete their education.
+There must be a contract in place between Marshfield Clinic and the student's educational institution before clinical placement can take place.
+Please contact the Student Programs Department at 715-387-9251 to determine if a contract has been established with your school.

 Before Marshfield Clinic provides clinical experiences to students,